Seawind 1370

 Balanced Sail Plan

 The larger jib is somewhere between a traditional self tacking solent and a manual tacking genoa which will help in lighter winds without having to fly sails off the bowsprit.
-At only 11 tonnes, she will get going quickly.
+At 12 tonnes lightship, she should get going quickly.

 The boom on the Seawind 1370 is low which lowers the centre of effort of the mainsail: all helping her seaworthiness and it also helps to improve the ride.
 The hull shape has been designed to reduce pitching and give you a smoother motion through the waves.